mikhail-sfb/Musica/README.md

 - `PRIMARY KEY (artist_id, track_id)`

 **Purpose**:
 This join table connects the `Artists` and `Tracks` tables in a many-to-many relationship.
 An artist can have multiple tracks, and a track can have multiple contributing artists.
-This structure supports collaborations and shared authorship on tracks.

 ---